Wukong Build Guide by Afish123

 To use this rather devious fact involves a little trick called 'Stop Juking'.
 Let me set a situation up for you:

 This opens up a whole slew of new doors.
-For instance, if you're fighting in a brush, you can start running out of it,
+For instance, if you're fighting in a bush, you can start running out of it,

 In lane,

 Here's the Wukong Champion Spotlight where from 3:25 to 3:44 you will see a picture explanation of 'Stop Juking'.
-I also recommend the rest of the video, as it gives good detail on Wukong in general.
+I also recommend the rest of the video, as it still gives good detail on Wukong in general despite how outdated it is.
 Credits to Riot Games for this video.

 Above all, the thing that can help you improve your skill with